nadaamohhamed/Meals-App/README.md

 ## Description

 - A meal application that provides details about the recipe and ingredients necessary for meals based on their category.
-Additionally, it allows the user to mark meals as favorites and filter meals based on their ingredients.
+Additionally, it allows the user to mark meals as favorites and filter meals based on their type of ingredients.

 ## Technologies used